 - Don't miss more great party game ideas for kids:

+Awesome decorations and birthday cakes on fine dessert tables will delight young party guests for a little while, but great kid’s party games will get everyone involved in playing together, laughing, and really having fun.
 This collection of 50 fun party game ideas lists a variety of activities for ages ranging from young kids to young adults.
-Some are strictly for outside, some for inside, but all are for good times.
-Since you can’t predict group dynamics, be sure to have more activities planned than you think you’ll have time for—keep the party energy stoked.
+Some are strictly for outside, some are for inside, but all are sure to make for a good time.
+Since you can’t predict group dynamics, be sure to have more activities planned than you think you’ll have time for—that way you will keep the party energy stoked.

 Party Games for Kids

 What a fun game!
 Kids won’t mind if they win or lose with this one because there is a built-in reward for everyone.
-From Tikkido

 Guests work in pairs, back-to-back.
 Each team is given a paper bag with household items/toys.
-One team member draws what the other is describing to him, but the name of the item and what it is used for cannot be spoken.
+One team member draws what the other is describing to them, but the name of the item and what it is used for cannot be spoken.
 If the partner draws/figures out what the item is, the team makes a point.
 The team with the most points wins.

 Pre-party, fill each balloon with a small prize or candy.
 Blow them up and tie them off.
 Each young guest chooses a balloon.
 The goal is to make the balloon break so they can retrieve the prize—but they can only break the balloon by sitting on it.
-From Baby Center

-Set a timer on an inexpensive point and shoot camera.
+Set a timer on an inexpensive point-and-shoot camera.
 The camera gets passed around the circle while each guest briefly holds the camera in a selfie pose.
 When the flash goes off you get some fun photos.
 Re-set the timer and begin again.

 Kids love surprises.
 Making a punch box assures that everyone gets to grab a prize.
-From Suburble

 Go it alone or make it teamwork.
 Everyone holds their breath on this one!